 MU - This field (mapping unit) appears on the profile description card but was rarely used and is not part of the Scottish Soils Database.
 Its purpose was to record if the soil series described at the NSIS grid intersect was different from the soil mapping unit.
-Where the location fell within a soil complex, the right-hand box with bold outline was used to indicate this by inserting an 'x'.
+The right-hand box with bold outline was used for any mapping unit subdivision or lower case letter "c" in labelling soil complexes